Our Team at Brain Injury NZ

 Arnold Andrews

-Arnold is the Chair of Brain Injury Waikato, and is an experienced governance professional with a demonstrated history of working in local government and not for profits.
-Skilled in organisational behaviour, intercultural communication, accounting, event management, income tax, marketing, relationship management, and strategic thinking
+Arnold is an experienced governance professional with a demonstrated history of working in local government and not for profits.
+Skilled in organisational behaviour, intercultural communication, accounting, event management, income tax, marketing, relationship management, and strategic thinking.

 Armed with a master's degree in business and management from the University of Waikato, New Zealand, he holds postgraduate diplomas in Project Management and Human Resource Management.
 He is a proud alumnus of Kristu Jayanti College, where he completed his bachelor's degree in commerce.